Interior at properties for sale in Tulum at Mayab Tulum

 • Mexican bank mortgages: Some local banks offer home loans to foreigners (typically requiring residency status).

-• Cross-border and private lenders: Specialized institutions (often U.S.-based or fintech companies) provide USD-denominated loans for Mexican properties.
+• Cross-border lenders: Specialized institutions (often U.S.-based or fintech companies) provide USD-denominated loans for Mexican properties.

 • Developer financing: Real estate developers in Mexico frequently offer direct financing or payment plans for pre-construction (presale) purchases.